-- The color codes and link and be sure to link each cable correctly.
+- Follow correct wire color codes and be sure to link each cable correctly.
 The hot wire is black and should be connected to the screw that is brass-colored.
 The white neutral wire should be placed where the silver-colored screw is.
 The ground wire is bare green and should be connected to the green-colored screw.
 If there is no green screw then connect the ground wire to the U-shaped pin.

 Can I Plug My 30-Amp RV Cord into a 50-Amp Power Pedestal?

 Yes!
 You can plug your 30-Amp RV Cord into a 50-Amp Power Pedestal.
 Some people worry that the extra power that is supplied by a 50-amp outlet will fry their Recreational Vehicle's electrical system.
 But, that isn't true.
 You can plug a 30-amp RV cable directly into a 50-amp power outlet, such as a power outlet or pedestal at any campground that offers them.
-This is accomplished by using the correct adapter.
-Use the female end of the adapter to plug into your Recreational Vehicle cord, and you should plug the male end into the power pedestal
+This is accomplished by using the correct 30 amp to 50 amp adapter.
+Use the female end of the adapter to plug into your Recreational Vehicle cord, and you should plug the male end into the 50 amp rv receptacle.

 Can I Plug My 50-Amp RV Cord into a 30-Amp Power Pedestal?